cs411-alawini/fa23-cs411-team080-HighLevel/doc/DB_design_Stage2.md

 **Description:** This entity represents information about trips taken by users, consisting of one or more flights.

 **Attributes:**
-- `BOOKING_ID` (Foreign Key to Booking.BOOKING_ID): References the booking associated with the trip.
 - `FLIGHT_ID` (Foreign Key to Flight.FLIGHT_ID): References the flight(s) associated with the trip.
 - `YEAR` (Integer): Year of the trip.
 - `MONTH` (Integer): Month of the trip.